T:+ 44 (0) 207 820 6369

-Beti Baraki is an analyst with a strong background in women’s rights and strong experience in qualitative research – literature review, focus groups, interviews.
+Beti Baraki has a strong background in women’s rights and strong experience in qualitative research – literature review, focus groups, interviews.
 She applies research to understanding social problems such as gendered-based violence, hardship crisis, marginalisation, and poverty.
 At NEF Consulting, she has worked on the impact of several programmes working with vulnerable groups.

 Previously she worked at Southall Black Sisters as a Women’s Advocate where she provided high quality comprehensive and practical advocacy support relating to gender-based violence against women and children, including forced marriage, female genital mutilation and ‘honour’-based violence.